codebicycle/buy-milk/README.md

 # Todo

-Todo is a web application writtern in Flask.
+Todo is a web application written in Flask.